dtonhofer/taco-cloud-modified/texts/h2db.md

 ## Starting the "remote" H2

-To start the H2 database in remote mode, run
+To start the H2 database in remote mode, (see [Using the Server](http://h2database.com/html/tutorial.html?highlight=JDBC_URL&search=JDBC#using_server)), run

 ~~~
-java -jar h2.jar &
+java -cp ${PATH_TO}/h2.jar org.h2.tools.Server &
 ~~~

 in the shell.
+That is "put `h2.jar` on the Java classpath, execute class `org.h2.tools.Server` and the shell will put the process into the set of processes running in the background as demanded by `&`.

+There is no need to use the `nohup` command to make the process immune to closing of the terminal.
+The process seems to be immune already.

+An icon my appear in the system tray.
+It allows you to shut the database down or start a new browser to connect to the H2 console.

+The H2 database process will listen on three ports, one for each TCP server it is running internally, on of which is the console web server on port 8082.
+Each can be switched off via appropriate command line options.

+- 9092: TCP for JDBC.
+Out-of-process JDBC client can connect here
+- 5435: TCP for PostgresSQL client protocol.
+You can use a PostgreSQL client to connect to the H2 database here (I think this is useful for when you want to connect with ODBC, as an ODBC-PostgresSQL bridge can be used here)
+- 8082: "Web Console": You get HTTP on this port.
+You can connect with the browser to this endpoint to run your queries.
+Use http://localhost:8082/ to connect.

-Of course you must have downloaded `h2.jar` first, generally as somethin glike `h2-2.2.220.jar`, which you can then rename or symlink to.
+Of course you must have downloaded `h2.jar` first, generally as something like `h2-2.2.220.jar`, which you can then rename or symlink to.

 In my case, `h2-2.2.220.jar` had been downloaded by Gradle via the IDE and was available in the Gradle cache as: